I was in the middle of my regular SEO lead-generation routine when it finally happened.

 You’re only allowed to pick one!
 You could always come back to the others later.

-For the next 15 days (maybe 30 if your strategy is going to be meetups), I want you to put serious focus into this single plan.
+For the next 15 days (maybe 30 if your strategy is going to be meetups), I want you to put serious focus into this single plan, maybe incorporate some of these tips.

 I hope you have learned a thing or two from this article!
 I wish you luck drumming up some new leads for your SEO business.